regality/node-sieve/README.md

 var primes = sieve(1000000, 100);
 ```

-The sieve returns a Uint32Array, unless you are using a shitty browser,
+The sieve returns a Uint32Array, unless you are using a terrible browser,
 in which case you just get an ordinary array.

 ## Perfomance